 - Proactive in offering and making reasonable adjustments as required

 Guaranteed interview scheme for Veterans

-We are committed to the support of Armed Forces Veterans and guarantee an interview to veterans providing that the veteran meets the minimum essential criteria for the role.
+We are committed to the support of Armed Forces Veterans and guarantee an interview to veterans (who have served in the past 3 years) providing that the veteran meets the minimum essential criteria for the role.

 Potential candidates are asked to specify on their application that they wish to be considered under the scheme.
 This scheme supports the pledges that have been made under the Armed Forces Community Covenant.
 The scheme is not a guaranteed job offer, as selection procedures will ensure that the most suitable candidate for the job is appointed, based upon objective criteria.

 The Council also holds the Silver Award from the Armed Forces Employer Recognition Scheme (ERS).